 My child doesn’t eat much or is a fussy eater…..

 Is your child a picky eater?
 Does your toddler not eat much or only a few types of food?
-Surprisingly, toddlers often do quite well on a fairly restricted diet but a few tips are helpful to know:
+Surprisingly, toddlers often do quite well on a fairly restricted diet, but here are a few things that might be useful to know.
+If a child is growing well and developing normally, that is a good sign that they are likely to be getting enough nutrition, so if you’re not sure, you can ask to have their weight and height checked and plotted on their growth chart by the health visitor or GP.

 If your toddler is still drinking a lot of milk this can reduce appetite for food, and contribute to constipation and iron deficiency.
 Try reducing milk intake gradually, either by reducing the amount or by watering it down.